kontent-ai/kontent-ai-migration-toolkit/README.md

 ### Execution

 > We do not recommend importing data back to your production environment directly.
 Instead, we recommend that you create
-> a new environment based on your production one and test the import there first.
+> a new environment based on your production and test the import first.
 If the import completes successfully,
-> you may swap environments or run it again on the production since you have previously tested it on practically
+> you may swap environments or run it again on the production.
-> identical environment.

-To backup data use:
+Backup without assets:

+`kdm --action=backup --environmentId=xxx --format=csv`

+Backup with assets:

-`kdm --action=backup --environmentId=xxx`
+`kdm --action=backup --environmentId=xxx --format=csv --assetsFilename=assets-backup`

-To restore data use:
+Restore without assets:

+`kdm --action=restore --apiKey=xxx --environmentId=xxx --itemsFilename=items-backup.zip`

+Restore with assets:

-`kdm --action=restore --apiKey=xxx --environmentId=xxx --filename=backup.zip|data.csv|data.json`
+`kdm --action=restore --apiKey=xxx --environmentId=xxx --itemsFilename=backup.zip|data.csv|data.json --assetsFilename=assets-backup.zip`

 To get some help you can use: